ImpactInc/build-indicator/README.md

 ### Raspberry Pi Hardware

 * [Disable serial port terminal output](https://www.cube-controls.com/2015/11/02/disable-serial-port-terminal-output-on-raspbian/)
-to allow use of the serial port for Arduino communication
+to allow use of the serial port for Arduino communication.
 * Configure your audio settings to output to the 3.5mm audio jack.

 ## Usage

 Start up the separate Node.js scripts.
 Nodemon is used for reliability as it automatically restarts the script after a crash.
-From the repo, run the following on the Pi yo fo do:
+From the repo, run the following on the Pi:
 ```
 cd pi_rest_ledandsound/
 screen -S pi_rest_ledandsound nodemon app.js